jahanalem/LinkedIn2GitHub/0062_LiliShop-Localization-Architecture-Deep-Dive.md

 **Graceful degradation over hard failure.** A missing system-string translation shows the raw key rather than blank text or a crash.
 A missing product translation falls back to the default-language columns.
 A translation-lookup failure returns an empty result rather than propagating an exception.
 A deactivated language triggers re-detection rather than breaking the page.

-**One canonical source, consumed the same way everywhere.** System strings, API error messages, and email copy all read from the same catalog through the same `IStringLocalizer` mechanism, rather than three separate, driftable systems — and, as Part 11 showed, that stayed true even once account-security messages joined the catalog: no separate system was built for them either.
+**One canonical source, consumed the same way everywhere.** System strings, API error messages, and email copy all read from the same catalog through the same `IStringLocalizer` mechanism, rather than three separate, driftable systems.

-**Ending every session is the default for a security-relevant change, not an afterthought.** A role change or an MFA reset doesn't just update a database row and hope a stale JWT eventually expires on its own — it rotates the `SecurityStamp` and revokes every stored refresh token in the same operation that made the change, so the effect is immediate and universal, not "eventually consistent."

 ### Revisiting the biggest calls — and whether they'd be right for you